 The GDP estimate above is a partial estimate, accounting only for the impact of increased consumption by refugees.
 As noted in Part 2, increased employment of refugees will have wider economic impacts beyond increased consumption.
-To that extent, the economic impact or employed refugees can be compared with the economic impacts of immigration more generally.
+To that extent, the economic impact of employed refugees can be compared with the economic impacts of immigration more generally.

-In terms of the likely magnitude of this wider economic impact, Ahsan (2014) estimates that a 10 percent net increase in low-skilled immigrant workers in Malaysia increases real GDP by 1.1 percent.
-This impact reflects the fact that increased low-skilled immigration reduces wages, and therefore the cost of production which increases exports.
-In turn overall employment increases and profits rise leading to increased investment and demand for other forms of labour.
-This in turn translates to broader wage rises and a boost to domestic demand (World Bank, 2015).
-Applying this estimate to our refugee scenario is imperfect, because the refugee population does not necessarily reflect the wider low skilled immigrant population, and the estimate was undertaken in 2014 and the prevailing conditions in the Malaysian economy may have changed.
-Nonetheless, this estimate still provides us with a useful to tool to illustrate the wider economic impact of granting refugees the right to work.
+In terms of the likely magnitude of this wider economic impact, Ahsan (2014) estimates that a 10 percent net increase in low-skilled immigrant workers in Malaysia would increase real GDP by 1.1 percent.
+This impact reflects the fact that increased low-skilled immigration reduces wages, and therefore the cost of production, which in turn increases exports.
+As a result, overall employment increases, and profits rise leading to increased investment and demand for other forms of labour.
+This translates into broader wage rises and a boost to domestic demand (World Bank, 2015).
+As noted in Part 2, the costs of hiring refugees legally are likely to be lower for employers than the cost of hiring other foreign workers, as a result, businesess having the option to hire refugees legally would reduce business costs, stimulating production and investment.